smrg-lm/sc3/docs/source/glossary.rst

       A synthesis definition composed of ugens used to create synth nodes.
       See :class:`sc3.synth.synthdef.SynthDef`.

+   timetag
+      An OSC-timetag.
+It's the time at which bundled instructions are scheduled to be executed in the server.
+Although the term is used to refer to the time of bundles, within the library time is measured in seconds (or beats for :class:`sc3.base.clock.TempoClock`)
+      relative to :term:`elapsed time` and is converted to the actual timetag representation when sent.

    trigger
       An impulsive signal that is created when the value of a bus goes